syntaxsurge/sentinelx-somnia/docs/youtube-demo-script.md

 1. Open `/incidents`, click the latest incident.
 2. Highlight AI Summary (severity, root cause, mitigations), telemetry snapshot, advisory tags.
 3. Click **Generate new plan** if needed to show deterministic fallback or OpenAI output.
-4. **Voiceover**: “Inside the incident detail I click **Generate new plan** to surface deterministic fallback or OpenAI output—LLM summaries translate telemetry into human-readable incidents, and action intents include GuardianHub calldata for pausing or parameter updates.”
+4. **Voiceover**: “Inside the incident detail I click **Generate new plan** to surface deterministic fallback or OpenAI output—LLM summaries translate telemetry into human-readable incidents, and action intents include GuardianHub calldata for pausing or parameter updates.
+This is Data → AI → Control in one loop.”

 ## 6) Approve & execute — Control plane (2:30 – 3:10)